 For a twist on bacon for breakfast, try cooking up some mushrooms or eggplants and imbuing them with a few drops of liquid smoke.
 Make a marinade using a few drops along with some paprika, soy sauce, and maple syrup.
 Coat this all over your preferred substitute and enjoy.

-You can also rustle up a replica hot dog that doesn’t contain any sausages.
-Whether you’re vegetarian or simply looking to ramp up your veggie intake, grab some carrots and liquid smoke.
 Make a marinade using some liquid smoke – go sparingly as always – some apple cider vinegar, and some olive oil.
 Soak your carrots in this marinade for four hours and then roast them.
 Pop the result inside the bun of your choice and you can recreate your favorite childhood snack without the meat content.

-How Can You Cook With Liquid Smoke?
+How Can You Alter Flavor With Liquid Smoke?

 If you don’t have access to a grill or a smoker, it’s still possible to produce smoked meat, fish, or veggies.